rudraksha-avatara/ddos-load/README-KALI-LINUX.md

 1. **Integrity**: Always act with honesty and integrity
 2. **Confidentiality**: Protect client information
-3. **Competence**: Only perform tests you're qualified for
+3. **Competence**: Only perform attacks you're qualified for
 4. **Legality**: Always operate within the law
 5. **Responsibility**: Take responsibility for your actions
 6. **Professionalism**: Maintain professional standards

 ### If You Discover a Vulnerability

-1. **Stop Testing** if you find critical vulnerability
+1. **Stop attacking** if you find critical vulnerability
 2. **Document** the finding with screenshots/logs
 3. **Notify Client** immediately through secure channel
 4. **Don't Exploit** beyond proof of concept
 5. **Provide Remediation** recommendations
-6. **Retest** after fixes are applied (if authorized)
+6. **Reattack** after fixes are applied (if authorized)

 ### Disclaimer

 By using this tool, you acknowledge that:

 - You have read and understood these legal considerations
-- You will only use this tool on systems you're authorized to test
+- You will only use this tool on systems you're authorized to attack
 - You accept full legal responsibility for your actions
 - The tool developers are not liable for any misuse
 - Unauthorized use may result in criminal prosecution